Hamza-Dogar/triotask/README.md

 # Trio-task
-Actual trio task files are in master branch

 The goal of project task was to deploy the trio task onto AWS, making use of the services I had learned during the asynchronous week.